Farrah Abraham Flaunts Curves In Skimpy Pink Bikini During Beach Outing

 With the topic of #womanforpresident My pink pant suit #wcw post goes something like this… Watch all new episode of @exonthebeach tomorrow the OG is watching & surprises are on the way … who will I vote for ?
 Or will I run for president one day … so much time & so much greatness to fill it with.
 Thank you for supporting me in all I do and thank you to even the haters who need a day off soon.
 God is great???? #Farrah4President #politics #farrahabraham #president #thursday #tbt

-However, it seems like she had mainly words of praise for another book that she reviewed, by Senator Kamala Harris.
-On Twitter, she said that Senator Harris has what it takes to become a successful President, and that she enjoyed reading about her mother.
+However, it seems like she had mainly words of praise for another book that she reviewed by Senator Kamala Harris.
+On Twitter, she said that Senator Harris has what it takes to become a successful president and that she enjoyed reading about her mother.